MicrosoftDocs/memdocs/memdocs/configmgr/core/clients/manage/cmg/modify-cloud-management-gateway.md

 - **Verify Client Certificate Revocation**: If you didn't originally enable this setting when you created the CMG, you can enable it afterwards after you publish the CRL.
 For more information, see [Publish the certificate revocation list](security-and-privacy-for-cloud-management-gateway.md#publish-the-certificate-revocation-list).

 - **Enforce TLS 1.2**: The CMG enables this option by default.
 Require it to use the TLS 1.2 encryption protocol.
-For more information, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).
+Starting in version 2107 with the update rollup<!-- NEED LINK -->, this setting also applies to the CMG storage account.<!--10800237--> For more information, see [How to enable TLS 1.2](../../../plan-design/security/enable-tls-1-2.md).

 - **Allow CMG to function as a cloud distribution point and serve content from Azure storage**: The CMG enables this option by default.
 If you plan on targeting deployments with content to clients, you need to configure the CMG to serve content.<!--1358651-->